fsentin/uzop/README.md

-# Introduction to Data Science course project
+# Introduction to Data Science Project

+A project for Intro to Data Science course.

+This project's aim was to replicate a data science themed scientific article using a Jupyter notebook.